Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Introduction

-In contrast to the flat Euclidean setting, the curvature of the fluid interface poses significant challenges for immersed boundary methods to obtain appropriate fluid-structure coupling operators for force spreading and velocity averaging~\cite{AtzbergerSoftMatter2016}.
-We develop fluid-structure coupling operators that satisfy adjoint conditions to account consistently for inclusion particles within curved surfaces.
-These operators allow us to derive mobility tensors for the collective hydrodynamic coupling of particles and microstructures within the interface.
+For curved fluid interfaces, the geometry and topology pose additional challenges for developing stochastic immersed boundary methods and numerical approaches.
+This includes formulating and developing methods to solve hydrodynamic equations within curved surfaces and to obtain appropriate fluctuations and fluid-structure coupling operators~\cite{AtzbergerSoftMatter2016}.
+We develop stochastic numerical methods and approaches for fluid-structure coupling operators taking the geometry into account.
+These numerical solvers and coupling operators allow us to obtain mobility tensors for the collective hydrodynamic coupling for modeling both passive and active microstructures within the interface.

-The curved geometry and topology of surfaces also pose some additional technical and numerical challenges for generating incompressible hydrodynamic fields with thermal fluctuations.
-For spherical topologies, this arises in part from the lack of a global coordinate chart.
-We develop techniques to handle incompressible hydrodynamics based on a generalized vector potential formulation of the fluid mechanics on the surface.
-In the quasi-steady regime, we further develop techniques based on a formulation of the mobility tensor in the embedding space to derive covariances to capture consistently the hydrodynamic correlations in the fluctuating hydrodynamic fields.
-Working in the embedding space introduces issues related to the expansion in dimension that results in null spaces for some of the linear operators.
-We introduce algorithms for stabalization allowing for computation of the stochastic driving forces for the in-plane drift-diffusion dynamics of microstructures within curved surfaces.
-Our introduced approaches provide in both the inertial and quasi-steady regimes methods that capture in a manner consistent with statistical mechanics the interface hydrodynamics, traction coupling with the surrounding bulk fluid, fluid-structure coupling, and thermal fluctuations.
+The geometry and topology of curved interfaces also pose additional challenges for generating incompressible hydrodynamic fields and thermal fluctuations.
+We develop techniques to handle these aspects of the fluid mechanics based on formulating generalized vector potentials using the Hodge decomposition for manifolds.
+For the overdamped quasi-steady regime, we further develop techniques for the mobility tensor by using the embedding space to derive covariance structures that capture consistently hydrodynamic correlations in fluctuating fields.
+The embedding space expands the dimension of the problem and can create null-spaces for some of the linear operators.
+To address this issue, we develop algorithms based on stabilizations for computing the stochastic driving forces in the drift-diffusion dynamics of the microstructures.
+Our introduced approaches provide methods for both inertial and overdamped quasi-steady regimes.
+Our methods provide approaches for capturing in simulations the interface hydrodynamics, traction coupling with the surrounding bulk fluid, fluid-structure coupling, and thermal fluctuations.